EthanJHolland/duke-lib-scrape/README.md

 # duke-lib-scrape

 An attempt to estimate the number of pages in the Duke library system by scraping data on a simple random sample of 10,000 books.
-Currently in data collection phase
+Currently in the process of data collection.
+Will eventually be used to write a journal article.
+Written in python using beautiful soup and multithreading